MaskingTechnology/jitar/documentation/04_basic_features.md

 {:.alert-info}
 Procedure functions **need to be async** in order to be able to split applications.

 Segment files are used for bundling procedures into servable packages.
-A procedure must be registered in a segment file in order to be remotely accessable.
+A procedure must be registered in a segment file in order to be remotely accessible.
 Procedures can also be registered in multiple segments for optimization reasons (e.g. avoid unnecessary network traffic).

 {:.alert-warning}
 Unsegmented procedures should only be used locally to avoid import issues.